dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ## Kubernetes

-First and foremost, Karavi Topology requires a Kubernetes cluster that aligns with the supported versions listed below.
+Requires a Kubernetes cluster that aligns with the supported versions listed below.

 | Version   |
 | --------- |